kaorahi/lizgoban/README.md

 * Play against weakened engines in several ways
 * Keyboard shortcuts, e.g. "3" key for the third variation
 * Analysis of gains and losses in recent moves by KataGo that reveals overlooked side effects
-* Indicators that suggest highlight scenes of the game (big kills, ko fights, etc.)
+* Indicators that suggest highlight scenes of the game (ko fights, etc.)
 * Let-me-think-first mode in autoplay: plain board for n seconds and then suggestions for n seconds in each move
 * Personal exercise book that can be used like bookmarks in web browsers for random exercise